-However, every so often, at least twice a trip if truth be told, something happens that not only brings it back to mind, but sings it from the proverbial rooftops with a fanfare of which every Encore Orchestra would be proud; something which reinforces it and makes one realize that as with all the best tag-lines, its simplicity is what makes it so true and so powerful.
+However, every so often, at least twice a trip if truth be told, something happens that not only brings it back to mind but sings it from the proverbial rooftops with a fanfare of which every Encore orchestra would be proud—something which reinforces it and makes one realize that as with all the best tag-lines, its simplicity is what makes it so true and so powerful.

-I have witnessed it so often that it would be churlish to single out moments when you see it happen to students, but there are a few that have a special place in my memory – there was the moment in Sicily when the third generation granddaughter of a Sicilian immigrant saw a particularly friendly but at the same time lively exchange on the streets in Syracuse and said: ‘I used to think my grandpa was mad -now I understand; hnge’s just Sicilian’, or the moment in a ceilidh in Scotland when a show choir from Minnesota taught the piper and fiddler the chords to ‘Don’t Stop Believing’; along with many others.
+I have witnessed it so often that it would be churlish to single out moments when you see it happen to students, but there are a few that have a special place in my memory.
+There was the moment in Sicily when the third-generation granddaughter of a Sicilian immigrant saw a particularly friendly, but at the same time lively, exchange on the streets in Syracuse and said: “I used to think my grandpa was mad -now I understand he’s just Sicilian,” or the moment in a ceilidh (a social event with Scottish or Irish folk music, singing, dancing and storytelling) in Scotland when a show choir from Minnesota taught the piper and fiddler the chords to Don’t Stop Believin’, and many others.